ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

     /usr/ansys_inc/vXXX

-If PyMAPDL finds a valid ANSYS installation, it caches its path in the configuration file, ``config.txt``, whose path is shown in the following code:
+If PyMAPDL finds a valid Ansys installation, it caches its path in the configuration file, ``config.txt``, whose path is shown in the following code: